How does a contingent fee agreement work?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 A contingency fee agreement is a payment arrangement that allows a plaintiff who has been injured and is seeking legal remedy to obtain legal representation even if they do not have money to pay a lawyer at the beginning of the case.
-A client does not have to pay a contingency fee upfront, agreeing instead to pay an attorney a percentage of the client’s award should they win the case.
+Clients do not have to pay a contingency fee upfront, agreeing instead to pay an attorney a percentage of the client’s award should they win the case.
 The contingency fee agreement will dictate the circumstances of payment, and how much an attorney is owed.
 The rules governing lawyers in your state will frequently determine when contingency fees are appropriate.

 Keep reading to find out how does a contingency fee agreement work.
 If you need to know what is the standard contingency fee for an attorney, just enter your ZIP code below.